The INVIVE project: Biomechanical simulation of the respiratory muscles

 That requires a thorough investigation of the physical model of the diaphraghm and the methods to solve the resulting partial differential equations.
 Coupling of the diaphragm with other human body parts has to be taken into account in order to assure well-posedness of the problem.
 Validation with respect to the real patient-data has to be performed on a continuous basis.

 - Modeling: nonlinear, time-dependent equations of hyperelasticity.

-- Numerics: Radial basis function partition of unity method for approximating the solutions to the partial differential equations.
+- Numerics: The least-squares radial basis function partition of unity method (LS-RBF-PUM) and the least-squares RBF-generated finite difference method (RBF-FD-LS) for approximating the solutions to the partial differential equations.

-- Geometry: realistic three dimensional representation of the diaphragm.
+- Geometry: realistic three dimensional representation of the diaphragm extracted from medical images.